-Earth Hour 2014
+Earth Hour 2015

+On March 28, 2015, hundreds of millions of people around the world in over 7,000 cities in 172 countries turned off their lights for Earth Hour, our annual display of commitment to protect the planet.
 In the United States, we made a big statement to the world on how much we care about the planet.
-Over 50,000 people joined the movement along with major landmarks, cities and businesses, including the Golden Gate Bridge in San Francisco, the Chrysler Building and the Empire State Building in New York, the Willis Tower in Chicago, the Gateway Arch in St. Louis, the National Cathedral in Washington, D.C., and the Space Needle in Seattle just to name a few.
+Major landmarks, cities and businesses joined the movement, including the Empire State Building in New York, John Hancock building in Chicago, Gateway Arch in St. Louis, hotels and casinos along the Las Vegas Strip, National Cathedral in Washington, D.C., Los Angeles Airport, and the Space Needle in Seattle just to name a few.